PostgreSQL (10)

 How does bloat (table bloat, index bloat) affect performance?

-• “When a table is bloated, PostgreSQL’s ANALYZE tool calculates poor/inaccurate information that the query planner uses.”.
+• “When a table is bloated, PostgreSQL’s ANALYZE tool calculates poor or inaccurate information that the query planner uses.”.
 Example of 7:1 bloated/active tuples ratio causing query planner to skip.

 • Queries on tables with high bloat will require additional IO, navigating through more pages of data.

-• Bloated indexes, such as indexes that reference tuples that have been vacuumed, requires unnecessary seek time.
+• Bloated indexes, such as indexes that reference tuples that have been vacuumed, add IO.
 Rebuild the index REINDEX ...
 CONCURRENTLY

 • Index only scans slow down with outdated statistics.
 Autovacuum updates table statistics.
 Minimize table bloat to improve performance of index only scans.
 PG Routing vacuuming docs.